rsyslog/rsyslog/source/whitepapers/queues_analogy.rst

 data flow.
 It is not perfect, but may aid in understanding this picture.

-For our needs, the important fact to know is that messages enter rsyslog on "the left side" (for example, via UDP), are being preprocessed, put into the so-called main queue, taken off that queue, filtered and be placed into one or several action queues (depending on filter results).
+For our needs, the important fact to know is that messages enter rsyslog on "the left side" (for example, via UDP), are preprocessed, put into the so-called main queue, taken off that queue, filtered and are placed into one or several action queues (depending on filter results).
 They leave rsyslog on "the right side" where output modules (like the file or database writer) consume them.